zenstackhq/zenstack-docs/docs/reference/zmodel-language.md

 ## Attribute

-Attributes decorate fields and data models and attach extra behaviors or constraints to them.
+Attributes decorate fields and models and attach extra behaviors or constraints to them.

 ### Syntax

 #### Field attribute

 Field attribute name is prefixed by a single `@`.
-Its application takes the following form:

 ```prisma
 id String @[ATTR_NAME](ARGS)?